Introduction: Why These Tools Matter...

 6. DeepSpeed

-DeepSpeed, developed by Microsoft, is a deep learning optimization library for training and inference of large models.
-It features distributed training, model parallelism, and the ZeRO optimizer to handle billion-parameter models efficiently.
+DeepSpeed, developed by Microsoft, is a deep learning optimization library for training and inference of massive models.
+It features distributed training, ZeRO optimizer for memory efficiency, and model parallelism.

 Pros: